isomorphic-software/smartclient-docs/classes/ListGridField.md

 ### Description
 By default HTML values in ListGrid cells will be interpreted by the browser.
 Setting this flag to `true` will cause HTML characters to be escaped, meaning the raw value of the field (for example `"`<b>`AAA`</b>`"`) is displayed to the user rather than being interpreted as HTML (for example `"**AAA**"`)

-If this field has an [ListGridField.aiFieldPrompt](#attr-listgridfieldaifieldprompt), then the default value of this setting is `true`.
+If this field has an [ListGridField.aiFieldRequest](#attr-listgridfieldaifieldrequest), then the default value of this setting is `true`.

 ### See Also